XraySpectroscopy/XASDataLibrary/doc/website.rst

 spectrum, and so on.
 Many of these fields will be links that lead to, for example, the raw data file, the beamline, and more details on the sample.
 On the right side is a plot of the spectrum.
-This will be interactive as described for the plots.
+This will be interactive as described for the plots shown above.
 You can switch between plotting the full range of the raw XAS spectrum or a simple attempt at producing normalized XANES.
 If a reference sample has been used in the measurement, its spectrum will also be displayed.

 .. _WebSuites: